w495/bulk-video-converter/README.md

   threads: 0
 profile:
   base:
-    abstract: 1 # It will be used only for inheritance.
+    is_abstract: 1 # It will be used only for inheritance.
     source: /home/user/Video/*.MTS  # also you can set file names here.
     start: 00:00:10
     stop: 00:00:30